Where Did Arie the Bachelor Stay in Peru?

 1. Hacienda San Juan Resort ~ Ica, Peru

-Remember the big, pink hotel where not only Arie stayed, but where Becca K.’s ex came & tried to win her back!?
+Remember the big, pink hotel where Arie stayed, & where Becca Kufrin’s ex came & tried to win her back!?
 Well, that’s the Hacienda San Juan Resort in Ica, Peru.
-Ica is located right next to Huacachina ~ which are the famous Peruvian sand dunes shown in the episode.
+Ica is located right next to Huacachina: the famous Peruvian sand dunes shown in the episode.
 These are the dunes Arie & Kendall sand-boarded down…& where he may have told THREE people that he loved them!
 THREE??!!
-Ahhh…but I digress…

 If you stay at the Hacienda San Juan Resort ($85+/night), you’ll find pools, spacious rooms, & a relaxing ambiance.
-It’s perfect for couples & is just outside of Ica.
-It’s a great place to relax in the Peruvian countryside ~ but if you’d rather stay closer to the dune, you’ll want to stay in Ica.
-Search all hotels in Ica, Peru here.
+It’s perfect for couples & is just located outside of Ica.
+It’s a great place to relax in the Peruvian countryside.
+But, if you’d rather stay closer to the dunes, you’ll want to stay in Ica.

 But Can You Camp in the Dunes??